MicrosoftDocs/cloud-adoption-framework/docs/manage/operational-fitness-review.md

 ms.custom: internal
 ---

-# Establish an operational fitness review
+# Establish operations management processes

-As your enterprise begins to operate workloads in Azure, the next step is to establish a process for *operational fitness review*.
+As your enterprise begins to operate workloads in Azure, the next step is to establish a process for *operational management and fitness*.
 This process enumerates, implements, and iteratively reviews and optimizes the operational state for these workloads.

-A process for operational fitness review ensures that your workloads meet the expectations of your business and defined business commitments.
+A process for operational fitness review ensures that all of your workloads meet the expectations of your business and deliver on defined business commitments.
 This process also allows [Central IT](../organize/central-it.md) and [Cloud Center of Excellence](../organize/cloud-center-of-excellence.md) teams to scale the pillars of Well-Architected across the entire portfolio of workloads.

 ## Establish a core process for operational fitness review